-Developer: DICE Publisher: EA Release Date: November 20th 2018
+Developer: DICE Publisher: EA Release Date: November 20th, 2018 Online/Local: Online

 Speaking of large scale combat, it doesn’t really get much better than the Battlefield series, with up to 64 players battling it out across a variety of maps and modes.
 While the majority of the Battlefield games on the Xbox One are great (we try not to talk about Battlefield: Hardline), we’ll throw the nod to Battlefield V.

 Again, another EA multiplayer game that courted a huge amount of controversy when it launched, the bevy of free post-launch updates have improved the overall game immensely, with plenty of new maps and modes to keep you and your friends coming back for more.

 That said, if you’re not a fan of Battlefield V, there’s always Bad Company 2 on backwards compatibility, an older game that’s still a bit of a banger.

 Developer: 343 Industries Publisher: Xbox Game Studios Release Date: November 11th, 2014 Online/Local: Both